romanc/lru-cache/README.md

 using namespace lrucache;

 int main() {
-  // LRU cache with capacity 2
+  // LRUCache<KeyType, ValueType> with capacity 2
   LRUCache<string, string> cache{2};

   cache.emplace("A", "alpha"); // A -> alpha